flutter/website/src/content/ui/interactivity/focus.md

 }
 ```

-Focus key events are processed before text entry events, so handling a key event
+Flutter processes focus key events before text entry events.
-when the focus widget surrounds a text field prevents that key from being
-entered into the text field.
+This prevents that key from being entered into the text field.

+Consider the following example.
-Here's an example of a widget that won't allow the letter "a" to be typed into
-the text field:
+A widget won't allow the letter "a" to be typed into the text field:

 <?code-excerpt "ui/advanced/focus/lib/samples.dart (no-letter-a)"?>
 ```dart